Dallas McLeod

-Dallas McLeod (born 30 April 1999 in Methven) is a New Zealand rugby union player who plays as a second five-eighth and wing for the in Super Rugby.
-He signed for the Crusaders squad in 2020.
+Dallas McLeod (born 30 April 1999) is a New Zealand rugby union player who plays as a second five-eighth and wing for the in Super Rugby.

+Club career

+McLeod signed for the Crusaders squad in 2020.

+On 18 February 2026, McLeod signed for Exeter Chiefs in the Premiership Rugby competition from the 2026-27 season.

 International career

 After becoming a regular starter for the Crusaders that season, McLeod made his test debut for the All Blacks on 5 August 2023 against the Wallabies at Dunedin.

 McLeod missed out on selection for the 2023 Rugby World Cup, with his Crusaders teammate David Havili re-called from injury.